Fog Cutter Cocktail Recipe

 Tasting Notes

-“A lot of tiki drinks are fruit-forward with prominent coconut or pineapple flavors, but this one is more citrus-forward than anything.
-To be honest, I prefer pineapple tiki drinks over the others, but this one was still very tasty.
+Kendall’s Take: “A lot of tiki drinks are fruit-forward with prominent coconut or pineapple flavors, but this one is more citrus-forward than anything.
+To be honest, I prefer pineapple tiki drinks over the others, but the Fog Cutter was still very tasty.
 I especially liked the split base and the hint of sherry in the aftertaste.
-We tried it with Oloroso sherry first and then dry sherry second, and we both thought the nuttiness of the Oloroso was far too overpowering.
+I originally tried it with Oloroso sherry first and then dry sherry second, and I thought the nuttiness of the Oloroso was far too overpowering.
 I don’t know that I will ever crave this drink, but it’s worth trying at least one time.”

 Recipe